×

 Gleipnir Season 2 - Will It Ever Happen?

-Its concept is as odd as its name.
-"Gleipnir" is the kind of anime you can't discuss with your parents – not because it's one of those "naughty" anime (it is, but that's besides the point), but because it's filled with all manner of oddities and Cronenberg-like body horror.
-Yet, as Anime News Network points out in its review, there's something compelling to all of that grossness.
-There are layers to the story and characters that you wouldn't find with a lot of family-friendly anime.
+With a concept as odd as its name, "Gleipnir" is the kind of anime you can't discuss with your parents.
+Not because it's one of those "naughty" anime (it is, but that's besides the point), but because it's filled with all manner of oddities and Cronenberg-like body horror.
+Yet, as Anime News Network pointed out in its review of the show, there's something compelling about all that grossness.
+On top of that, there are layers to the story and characters that you wouldn't find with a lot of family-friendly anime.

-What is the plot of Gleipnir Season 2?
+What could be explored in Gleipnir Season 2?

-The strange, psychosexual story of "Gleipnir" seems as if it's saving its best for last.
-In the wake of Shuuichi and Clair's fight with Elena, the situation regarding the coin game and Shuuichi's past has only become more complex.
-The battle ends somewhat inconclusively, with a sudden interruption from a ghostly girl who may or may not be Shuuichi's supposedly dead friend, Honoka.
-Before this insurmountable specter can cause any damage, however, Elena erases Shuuichi's memories, erasing his knowledge of the alien ship and taking him off Honoka's hit-list.
+In the wake of Shuichi and Clair's fight with Elena, the situation regarding the coin game and Shuichi's past has only become more complex by the end of Season 1.
+The battle ends somewhat inconclusively, with a sudden interruption from a ghostly girl who may or may not be Shuichi's supposedly dead friend Honoka.
+Before this insurmountable specter can cause any damage, however, Elena erases Shuichi's memories.
+He loses his knowledge of the alien ship and is removed from Honoka's hit-list.

-Despite this, Shuuichi and Clair leave the fight more determined than ever to find the ship.
-What they have in store for them, however, may be more than they bargained for — as much as they want to find 100 coins and end the game, they aren't the only players.
-Many obstacles face them in the form of other gatherers, and the ensuing conflicts will test the limits of the pair's tenuous and confusing bond.
+Despite this, Shuichi and Clair leave the fight more determined than ever, but what they have in store for them may be more than they bargained for: As much as they want to find 100 coins and end the game, they aren't the only players.
+Many obstacles face them in the form of other gatherers, and this is what anime viewers were hoping to see play out in a second season.
+Of course, those who are familiar with the manga already know the main story beats, and — according to many of them — the best has already passed.
+"The story escalated to a level that felt disconnected from its earlier, more grounded focus on human relationships and drama with supernatural elements," Redditor u/dr_john_oldman said.

-The big benefit of any second season is that, despite not knowing what will happen next narratively, you almost always know what to expect about other things.
+The big benefit of any second season is that, despite not knowing what will happen next narratively, you know what to expect about certain other things.
 Thankfully, the cast is almost always one of those things.
-In that respect, "Gleipnir" fans probably shouldn't stress themselves over any major casting changes.
-They're still bound to see Nao Touyama and Natsuki Hanae step into the shoes of (or perhaps, climb inside the flesh-suit of) protagonists Shuuichi and Clair, respectively (via Myanimelist).
+In that respect, "Gleipnir" fans probably shouldn't stress themselves over any major casting changes should the show be greenlit for a second season, because all the main stars are still very active.
+Nao Touyama (best known for playing Yui in "My Teen Romantic Comedy SNAFU") and Natsuki Hanae (who voices Tanjiro in the hit shonen series "Demon Slayer") would likely once again step into the shoes of protagonists Shuichi and Clair.

 The same can be said of the supporting characters.
-Alien, the sibylline extraterrestrial living in a vending machine, will still more than likely be portrayed by Takahiro Sakurai.
-Perhaps more important to fans in the wake of the finale, however, is that Kana Hanzawa will continue to portray Clair's sister, Elena.
+Alien, the sibylline extra-terrestrial living in a vending machine, is voiced by Takahiro Sakurai, who famously voices Geto in the super popular show "Jujutsu Kaisen" and has also worked on the likes of "Bleach: Thousand-Year Blood War" and "Psycho-Pass: Providence" in recent times.
+Perhaps more important to fans in the wake of the Season 1 finale, however, is that Kana Hanazawa continues to portray Clair's sister, Elena.
+This would almost certainly be the case, as the Tokyo native is very active indeed, having worked on over a dozen shows in 2023 alone.

 Where to stream Season 1 of Gleipnir

 If you want to relive the intensity that is "Gleipnir" Season 1, you have a couple of options.
-First, you can catch all episodes of the first season on Funimation where all 13 episodes are available.
+First, you can catch all episodes of the first season on Funimation where all 13 episodes are available in both dubbed and subtitled formats.
 Funimation requires a membership, but there are different tier options to choose from.
 The streamer offers a premium subscription at $5.99 a month or $59.99 a year, premium plus at $7.99 a month or $79.99 per year, and premium plus ultra at $99.99 per year.
-"Gleipnir" also has a maturity warning on it, so you'll need to adjust your settings in order to watch if you haven't already.
+"Gleipnir" also has a maturity warning on it, so (if you're old enough) you'll need to adjust your settings in order to watch if you haven't already.